chasemira/SFU-HUB/README.md

 3. Run `npm run start` to build and run
 4. Available paths can be found at https://api.sfuhub.ca/api-docs (if it isn't down, sorry!) or [in our OpenAPI file](https://github.sfu.ca/kaa80/SFU-HUB-CMPT276/blob/main/apps/backend/api/openapi.json).

-The backend can also be build and ran using Docker with the provided Dockerfile.
+The backend can also be built and ran using Docker with the provided Dockerfile.

 ## FEATURE TRACKING